vttresearch/cryptopp-pqc/Readme.txt

 ----------------------------------------------------------------------------------

+IMPORTANT TO NOTICE:
-IMPORTANT: the Dilithium version implemented in this repository is not the most current one.
+The Dilithium version implemented in this repository is not the most current one.
+The algorithms are still being developed during the standardization process, so changes are possible.
 The most current implementations of the algorithms can be found in their respective repositories.
+Do not use these implementations in production, the PQC algorithms in this repository are meant for testing and research only.

 Original Readme of the forked library version